siramix/buzzbackend/README.md

 This is intended to be a supporting application for curating and deploying "packs" of cards for Buzzwords.
-Currently, the application is run using the following command (with buzzbacked somewhere that python can find it):
+Currently, the application is run using the following command (with buzzbackend somewhere that python can find it):

     $ python -m buzzbackend